 Similar to most of its competitors, Fly4Mes so-called Section 333 exemption allows the company to distribute drones to assemble aerial data and conduct research for industrial gain.
-Nonetheless, the business differs considerably from other Section 333 holders, mainly since it doesn’t really drones for industrial usagerun any drones.
+Nonetheless, the business differs considerably from other Section 333 holders, mainly since it doesn’t really run any drones.
 The business is part of an increasing sub market within the bigger drone economics focused on drones as service, a section many believe will shortly unveil the multi billion dollar marketplace for drone hardware itself.
 You will find drone manufacturers, there are the businesses which want to utilize drones, and after that theres everything else, says Lisa Ellman, a drone policy specialist and co director of the UAS Group in the Washington D.C.

 Offices of law firm Hogan Lovells.
 Drones as service businesses see opportunities in a growing space which exists between people certified to run industrial drones and prospects customers that want to use drone data, she says.
 The growing drone service industry has a great deal to do with changing regulations.
 Technically, industrial drone operations are banned in U.S. Airspace pending the finalization of new FAA firing principles expected sometime next year, but below pressure from business groups the FAA last year started issuing exemptions for industrial drone usage.
 Those exemptions, also known within the industry since Section 333s, permit organizations to fly drones commercially below a pre defined set of requirements outlined in government programs every company must fill out.